 Cockapoos just love humans and any attention that they can get!
-That’s one of the main reasons why I love the breed so much because they tend to be incredibly affectionate.
+That’s one of the main reasons why I love the Cockapoo and Cocker Spaniel so much because they tend to be incredibly affectionate.

 Nelly wanted to come on holiday to France with us!

 There’s no denying that the Cockapoo seems to be a popular choice of dog breed.
 Adopt a Pet reported that a breeder charges between $1,100 and $2,000.
 That’s a hefty price to pay so make sure that you check out the breeder beforehand to ensure they have bred the puppies in the proper way.
 Ask to see the parent Cocker Spaniel and Poodle if possible.